argonne-lcf/AIaccelerators-SC23-tutorial/SambaNova/README.md

 # Steps to run GPT13B SS8k on SambaNova DataScale SN30 using 8 RDUs

-**Note**: for the sake of the tutorial, we have precompiled the model and lowered the batch size and number of train steps to reduce the execution time.
+**Note**: similarly here, we have precompiled the model and lowered the batch size and number of train steps to reduce the execution time.

 1. Create a folder in your home repo, and copy the bash script `/projects/aitestbed_training/SN/precompiled_gpt/bash_scripts/Gpt13b_ss8k_run.sh` to it.
 Then, go to that folder.
 Example: